MicrosoftDocs/msix-docs/msix-src/app-installer/create-appinstallerfile-vs.md

 ---
 author: ridomin
-title: Create an App Installer file with Visual Studio
+title: Create an App Installer file with Visual Studio | Microsoft Docs
 description: Learn how to use Visual Studio to enable automatic updates using the .appinstaller file. ms.author: rmpablos ms.date: 5/2/2018